joakim/kay/README.md

 greet: '(name)' => "Hey, {name}!"
 ```

 Slots are lexically scoped.
-When assigned to a slot, a method becomes a local function of the cell it's defined in and any of its nested cells:
+When a message is assigned to a slot, it becomes a local function of that cell and any of its nested cells:

 ```lua
 greet: '(name)' => "Hey, {name}!"